Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Proposed method

-{\bf{Hierarchical VRNN with macro-goals.}} First, we perform VRNN modeling with conditional context information including the observation and macro-goals, as illustrated in Figure \ref{fig:graphical}.
-To model an agent's macroscopic intent during path planning, we employ weak labels for macro-goals used in \cite{Zhan19}.
+First, we perform VRNN modeling with conditional context information including the observation and macro goals, as illustrated in Fig.~\ref{fig:graphical}A. {Here we describe three important components: decentralized macro goals, local policy, and mechanical constraints.}